-- He then tells me he wants the $7.99 price.
+He then tells me he wants the $7.99 price.
 I go get an assistant manager and he immediately does a manual price adjustment for the $30 brush and gives it to him for $7.99.

-- I couldn’t believe it as my gut was telling me the guy planted the brush in order to get a screaming deal.
+I couldn’t believe it as my gut was telling me the guy planted the brush in order to get a screaming deal.

 But if it’s a smaller item, and the price difference isn’t astronomical, Home Depot managers are given the green light to make these types of price adjustments.

 Target is also known to do price adjustments if you find a mis-stocked item.

-On this Reddit thread, a commentor said this about Target, “My girlfriend found king sized bed sheets marked at $14 each.
+On this Reddit thread, a commenter said this about Target, “My girlfriend found king sized bed sheets marked at $14 each.
 At the register that rang up as $45.
 She showed the manager where they were labeled “$14″ and Target had to sell them at the labeled price.
 She bought 2 then they pulled them from the shelf.”